 This campground is Pack In Pack Out.
-There are no rubbish or recycling facilities except for composting for food waste only.
-Bringing a container with a sealed lid is recommended for your food scraps.
+There are no rubbish or recycling facilities for compost or food waste.
+A container with a sealed lid is recommended for your food scraps.

 The closest refuse transfer station is 525 Hauraki Road, Coromandel Town.
 See Thames Coromandel District Council website for opening hours and other transfer stations.

 - Adult (18+ years): $15 per night